Mardi Himal Trek

 • Backpack Offloading of more than 10 kg

-• Travel Insurance and Rescue Evacuation in case of emergency
+• Adventure Insurance and Rescue Evacuation in case of emergency

 • Gaiters, microspikes and sleeping bags (wherever necessary) are not included and thus have to rented from Pokhara by you.